 But pumpkins have become a bit underutilized.
 They are often bought solely for decoration and carving.
 Pumpkins have much more to give.

 If you have uncarved pumpkins, you may be able to roast the pumpkin seeds or discover all of the flavorful dishes you can make with pumpkins.
-If you go to allrecipes.com and search on pumpkin, you’ll find over 650 recipes made with pumpkin – everything from pumpkin burgers to pie.
+If you go to allrecipes.com and search on pumpkin, you’ll find about 1,400 recipes made with pumpkin – everything from pumpkin burgers to pie.

 And, if you’ve carved a jack-o-lantern, cool days will allow you to enjoy your art a while longer.
 But, most of you may have noticed, that it doesn’t take long for Mother Nature to start reclaiming her work.